TL;DR

 Go deeper

 The full list of supported pragma with detailed descriptions is available in the documentation.
+Some more options can be tweaked for the specific scenario of running a SQLite for a server.

 1. A significant improvement to WAL mode is being developped, where the WAL file won’t grow to unbound sizes. ↩︎